 Who is dead and who killed them?

 With the likelihood that at least three people died, I present to you my top potential victims and killers.
-These candidates come from my own observations while watching the show, some off-screen considerations and the multitude of fan theories and clues found on Reddit (opens in new tab) and TikTok (opens in new tab).
+These candidates come from my own observations while watching the show, some off-screen considerations and the multitude of fan theories and clues found on Reddit and TikTok.

 Jennifer Coolidge's lovably kooky character is the only holdover from season 1 and has seemed shadowed by misfortune from the jump.
 Her tarot card reading is very ominous and there's a mention of suicide.
 Quentin (Tom Hollander) is clearly scheming to get her money.
 He's talks about the enormous upkeep costs of his villa, his faux "nephew" Jack (Leo Woodall) alludes to Quentin coming into money soon, and Jack seems to deliberately separate assistant Portia (Haley Lu Richardson) from her boss.
 Quentin lured Tanya to his villa, where he connected her to a handsome Italian drug dealer who plied her with cocaine and sex.